nodejs/node/doc/api/child_process.md

 -->

-* {boolean} Set to `true` after `subprocess.kill()` is used to successfully terminate the child process.
+* {boolean} Set to `true` after `subprocess.kill()` is used to successfully send a signal to the child process.

-The `subprocess.killed` property indicates whether the child process was successfully terminated using `subprocess.kill()`.
+The `subprocess.killed` property indicates whether the child process successfully received a signal from `subprocess.kill()`.
+The `killed` property does not indicate that the child process has been terminated.

 <a name="child_process_child_pid"></a>
 ### subprocess.pid